You might have seen bottles of ‘alkaline water’ in a shop and wondered why they’re so expensive.

 You would be unlikely to notice a difference in taste unless someone pointed out that you were drinking water with a higher pH.

 Can I make water alkaline?

-On a micro level, you could raise the pH level by adding the tiniest amount of baking soda to water (the ratio would be close to ¼ of a teaspoon of soda to 500ml of water) or popping some pH drops in water and letting it dissolve, but it does take time.
+On a micro level and simply to try it out, you could raise the pH level by adding the tiniest amount of baking soda to water (the ratio would be close to ¼ of a teaspoon of soda to 500ml of water).
+Please note, this is not recommended for regular consumption as too much baking soda can cause health issues.
+Another way to make water alkaline is popping some pH drops in water and letting it dissolve, but it does take time.

 Homes and businesses could have the ability to raise alkaline levels in their water through installation of water pumps.
 These pumps add a little magnesium or calcium and get it charged in the system before use.

 7 is the magic number when it comes to tap water and should be the level of ph your tap water is at when you drink or use it.
 It’s right in the middle of the pH scale and is known as ‘neutral’.
 What’s at either end of the scale you ask?
 PH readings of 1 mean that the substance is the most acidic and PH readings of 14 point to high alkaline.

 What can alkaline water do to the body?

 There’s no hard evidence or research on alkaline water since it’s a relatively new area of interest for food scientists.

 It’s best to think of it as a new choice of water to drink.
 You’ll usually only see a bottle on the shelf, in a shop amongst a dozen other water brands, as another drink competing for your attention.

 If drunk every once in a while, you shouldn’t see yourself running into trouble when consuming alkaline water.